 Are you struggling with your toilet but you don’t want to call a plumber unless it’s absolutely necessary?
 Do you like to fix your home yourself whenever you can?
-Here’s what you need to know to diagnose some common toilet problems and how to fix them on your own.

 If you hear water flowing into your toilet bowl when it’s not flushing or if it sometimes flushes spontaneously even though no one has used it recently, the problem almost always lies with the flapper or the flapper seat.